susithrj/BULK_PAYMENT_OPTIMIZATION/README.md

 #### The Problem

-Our legacy implementation for processing bulk cash holding adjustments was primarily handled through application code, which resulted in several performance issues:
+Our legacy implementation for processing bulk cash holding payments was primarily handled through application code, which resulted in several performance issues:

 - **High Population of Data**: The system had to process a large volume of transactions.
 - **Multiple Direct Database Calls**: Each operation involved numerous direct calls to the database, adding significant latency.